 “She’s something else, that’s for sure.”
-He pushes his unfinished plate away.
+He pushes his plate away.
 “She is serious business.
 In fact, she’s coming over here tonight to look around.”

 “She’s coming here?
 How come?”

-When the high heels ring on the bricks outside, Ronnie is there to open the door.
+At 7:00 when the high heels ring on the bricks outside, Ronnie is there to open the door.
 Camilla Clark pauses on the threshold with a stiff smile.